 in Glacier National Park

 Biking the Going-to-the-Sun Road before it opens to vehicles is a must-do springtime activity in Glacier.
-Mid-May marks the beginning of the Conservancy funded hiker-biker shuttle, when free shuttles are equipped with trailers to transport bicycles.
+Check the park website for information about plowing progress and avalanche danger.

 SUNSET & WILDLIFE VIEWING